scientific-python/blog.scientific-python.org/content/posts/matplotlib/pypalettes/index.md

 ## Finding the right color has never been easier

-Recently (June 2024), the [pypalettes library](https://github.com/JosephBARBIERDARNAL/pypalettes), a Python tool for working with colormaps, was released.
+[PyPalettes](https://github.com/JosephBARBIERDARNAL/pypalettes) is a new Python library designed to simplify the use of color palettes in Python charts.

 It provides mainly two things:

 - a [super-easy-to-use library](https://github.com/JosephBARBIERDARNAL/pypalettes) that requires only 1 line of code (in 99.99% of cases, 2 otherwise 🙃) to access thousands of pre-defined and attractive palettes.
 - a [web app](https://python-graph-gallery.com/color-palette-finder/) to browse, filter, search, and preview all available palettes (with **bonus**: copy-pastable code to reproduce the charts).